BelfrySCAD/BOSL2/tutorials/Distributors.md

 zcopies(l=100, n=5) sphere(d=10);
 ```

-If you don't want the line of copies centered on the origin, you can give a starting
+If you don't want the line of copies centered on the origin, you can give a
-point, `sp=`, and the line of copies will start there.
-For `xcopies()`, the line of
+starting point `sp=`, and the line of copies will start there.
+For `xcopies()`,
-copies will extend to the right of the starting point.
+the line of copies will extend to the right of the starting point.
 ```openscad-2D
 xcopies(20, n=5, sp=[0,0,0]) sphere(d=10);
 ```